Castle Goring

-Castle Goring is a Grade I listed country house in Worthing, in West Sussex, England about 4.5 mi northwest of the town centre.
+Castle Goring is a country house in Worthing, in West Sussex, England about 4.5 mi northwest of the town centre.

 One of Worthing's two Grade I listed buildings (deemed by the Department for Digital, Culture, Media and Sport to be of exceptional interest), it has been described by architectural critic Ian Nairn as reflecting "the equivocal taste of the 1790s as well as anywhere in the country."

 Castle Goring was designed by John Rebecca for Sir Bysshe Shelley, 1st Baronet.
 It was intended that his grandson, the renowned poet Percy Bysshe Shelley, would live at Castle Goring; however, he drowned in Italy aged 29, so he never took possession of the house.

-In 1845, Mary Shelley, who inherited the building as widow of the poet, sold it to tenant Sir George Brooke-Pechell who'd been residing at the property since 1825.
+In 1845, Mary Shelley, who inherited the building as widow of the poet, sold it to Vice-Admiral Sir George Brooke-Pechell, who had been residing at the property as a tenant since 1825.
 It is currently owned by Lady Colin Campbell.

 Location

 When it was built in the 1790s, Castle Goring was in the far north of the parish.
-Since Goring-by-Sea became part of the borough of Worthing in 1929, development has extended to the borders of the Castle Goring estate, and the estate now borders on the West Durrington area of the town, several kilometres from the original centre of Goring.
+Since Goring-by-Sea became part of the borough of Worthing in 1929, development has extended to the borders of the Castle Goring estate, and the estate now borders on the West Durrington area of the town, several miles from the original centre of Goring.

 Castle Goring lies adjacent to the A27 road from Worthing to Chichester, at grid reference TQ 102056, to the northwest of Worthing.
 It also lies within the South Downs National Park next to ancient woodland at Titnore Wood.